 Traveling on a longboard

 As an old skater, I know many people who buy longboards for transportation purposes.
 So, your reaching point can be longer to shorter.
-When you go for such rides, there are strong chances that you will have to hold your board in hand or any way you want to.
-While covering longer distances, you go through multiple surfaces; there can be rough roads, wet areas, etc. That is to say.
-It will help if you have a solution for picking your board.
+When you go for such rides, you will surely have to hold your board in hand or any way you want to.
+While covering longer distances, you go through multiple surfaces; there can be rough roads, wet areas, etc. That is to say, it will help if you have a solution for picking your board.

 Commuting on a longboard